njustesen/TRTS/starcraft/protoss.md

 ### Archon

-An Archon can be formed in the production phase by merging two High Templars and is under development until the Deployment Phase.
+An Archon can be formed in the production phase by merging two High Templars and is under development until the next Deployment Phase.

 ### Dark Archon

-A Dark Archon can be formed in the production phase by merging two Dark Templars and is under development until the Deployment Phase.
+A Dark Archon can be formed in the production phase by merging two Dark Templars and is under development until the next Deployment Phase.

 Dark Archons start with 1/4 energy and can cast the following spells: